ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 Adding new configurable elements
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Adding new configurable elements can be online, through the Virtel Portal (Port 41001), or via batch using the VIRCONF util.
 The following is an example of adding a new interface to Virtel.
 The interface is line E-HTTP(41003) which uses entry point EDSHOST.
-Entry point EDS has the following transactions:-
+Entry point EDSHOST has the following transactions:-

+EDS-00
--EDS-00 Transaction to support the Entry Point.
+    Transaction to support the Entry Point.
 Must have an external name the same as the Entry Point.
 In this case EDSHOST.
 Identifies the default transaction.
 That being what transaction should be initiated is none is specified in the URL.

+EDS-03W
--EDS-03W Point to the w2h directory where all the Virtel web artifacts are maintained.
+    Point to the w2h directory where all the Virtel web artifacts are maintained.
 In this case the W2H directory.

+EDS-03X
--EDS-03X Point to the directory that is associated with this line.
+    Point to the directory that is associated with this line.
 This would contain customized web elements such as a company image or logo.
 The directory is EDS-DIR which has a pathname of /eds.

+EDS-04
--EDS-04 Vtam transaction identifying SPCICST
+    Vtam transaction identifying SPCICST

+EDS-90
--EDS-90 Application menu transaction used as the default transaction and identified in the TIOA string in transaction EDS-00
+    Application menu transaction used as the default transaction and identified in the TIOA string in transaction EDS-00

+W2H-80S
--W2H-80S A transaction added to the W2H Entry point to support uploading web articfacts to the EDS-DIR.
+    A transaction added to the W2H Entry point to support uploading web articfacts to the EDS-DIR.
 When adding a new diorectory to Virtel you must also add a new upload transaction to the W2H transaction group.
 The external name and logmsg of the transaction should identify the directory.
 For example in this case name = upleds and logmsg = EDS-DIR.
 If you do not specify this "upload" transaction the new directory will not appear in the administration portal display of in the directory summary display.

 Apart from the LINE, Entry Point and Transaction there is one other configurable element which must also be added to support a new interface.
 This is the SUBDIR element.
 The SUBDIR element identifies a new directory.